FLY-Coders/Fly-Website/README.md

 yarn add
 ```

-  To start the project locally, type one of the commands belowÇ
+  To start the project locally, type one of the commands below:

 ```
 npm start